AP finds Brazil's plan to protect Amazon has opposite effect

 “Appointees to local IBAMA offices know that,” the official said.
 “If a given unit fines too much, they get a call from Brasilia.”

-Upon arrival, they saw a wooden gate closed with a single padlock.
-In the past, IBAMA staff would enter private properties in emergencies, as allowed by Brazilian law.
-That policy has changed with the army's arrival.

-“We can’t come in if the owner is not here,” said one soldier, who spoke on condition of anonymity because he wasn’t authorized to speak to the press.
+Another IBAMA agent who has organized hundreds of raids nationwide said the agency also is no longer investigating the heads of big networks of illegal logging, mining and farming.
+That type of high-end investigative work slowed down under Temer, with some prominent exceptions, and stopped entirely under Bolsonaro, with new regional leaders of IBAMA offices tending to be former or active military or police officials seconded to civilian positions.

 A simple but effective change could be issuing fines to land owners through satellite imagery-aided investigation.
 An IBAMA specialist on data said 70% of deforestation in many areas can be located on aerial maps by Brazil’s space agency.
-That alone would allow IBAMA to find who owns the land and hold them accountable — which is not happening under the army, agency veterans said.
+That alone would allow IBAMA to find who owns the land in question and then try hold the owners accountable.
+That is not happening under the army, agency veterans said.

 “We are not even trying now,” one high-ranking official said.